pavelmedina/GettingCleaningData/CodeBook.md

 ### Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-For this final step i used two functions from `dplyr` package, `group_by` and `summarise_at`.
+For this final step I used two functions from `dplyr` package, `group_by` and `summarise_at`.
 The first function allow me to grouping the 'set_mean_sd' table by 'subject' and 'label', to can apply a `summarise_at` function for the 'mean' calculation.
 ```r
 newtable <- group_by(.data = set_mean_sd,
                      subject, label) %>%